ethz-asl/panoptic_mapping/README.md

 # Datasets
 The datasets described in the paper and used for the demo can be downloaded from the [ASL Datasets](https://projects.asl.ethz.ch/datasets/doku.php?id=panoptic_mapping).

-To a utility script is provided to directly download the data:
+A utility script is provided to directly download the flat data:
 ```
 roscd panoptic_mapping_utils
 export FLAT_DATA_DIR="/home/$USER/Documents"  # Or whichever path you prefer.